 Edgecomb Gray undertones

-Although Edgecomb Gray is fairly neutral it does have slight green undertones, so I’d technically classify this color as a gray-green.
+Although Edgecomb Gray is fairly neutral it does have slight green undertones, so I’d technically classify this color as a gray-green hue.
+Technically speaking it’s a blend of grey and beige, and is quite possible one of the most popular warm greige paint colors on the market.

 Did you know the most important piece of information you can gather about a paint color are its undertones?
 Choosing a paint color with undertones that work well with your fixed elements is the key to acing the paint color.
 I’ll unpack this statement below as we talk more about when Edgecomb Gray would be appropriate.